EnterpriseDB/docs/README.md

 1. `npm run stop` then `npm run start` to restart the docker container

-1. `npm run docker:rebuild` then `npm run start` to rebuild and restart the container
+1. `npm run docker:rebuild` then `npm run stop` and `npm run start` to rebuild and restart the container

 ### Install Docker using Homebrew